ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 Code in Configuration
 --------------------------------------------------------------------------------

-Storing code in configuration can give you programs a new level of power and flexibility.
+Storing code in configuration can give your programs a new level of power and flexibility.
 This technique only makes sense if you are not storing configuration in your code repository.
 This technique comes at a cost